brunork/angular-master-details/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Running fake backend provider
+## Running a fake backend provider

-# json-server installation
 First, you need to install a json-server.
 You can do it globally (-g) with npm:

 `npm install -g json-server`

-# Create a JSON file with mock data
+Create a JSON file with mock data

 In the root folder of your application, create a file with the extension .json.

-#Run it
+Run it

 Run the json-server in a terminal and launch the JSON file.
 The option watch (shortcut: -w) allows to reload automatically the browser when the JSON file is modified: